bruno185/Delphi-program-for-Apple-II-text-mode-image-display/readme.md

 # Delphi program to convert an image to data to be used in an Apple II program

-Thz Apple II programn written by J.B.
+Thz Apple II program written by J.B.
 Langston, is here : https://gist.github.com/jblang/5b9e9ba7e6bbfdc64ad2a55759e401d5 and in this guthub